-So, let’s say it’s a gym who wants someone to write an email series about joining classes.
+So, let’s say it’s a gym that wants someone to write an email series about joining classes.

 Instead, come at them with a mini sample email that talks about fitness or gym classes or something that’s very similar and related to what they want.

-Doing that stuff can really help you stand out from the pack, especially if you’re trying to find work by sending cold emails.
+Doing that stuff can really help you stand out from the pack, especially if you’re trying to find work by sending out LOIs and cold pitch emails.

 And if you don’t have that sample sitting in your arsenal?